All Day Plantation Tour

 Reservations & availability call: 1-877-665-8687 (TOUR) or visit our Reservations page.
 Once a tour is confirmed, WE DO NOT CANCEL.
 We require a credit card number to guarantee reservations.

-Narrated scenic drive out of New Orleans and along the shores of Lake Pontchartrain to visit three plantations on the East Bank of the Old River Road: our Driver-Guide prepares you for a pilgrimage back in time to the Antebellum South.
+Narrated scenic drive out of New Orleans and along the shores of Lake Pontchartrain to visit three plantations on the Old River Road: our Driver-Guide prepares you for a pilgrimage back in time to the Antebellum South.

 Guided tour of DESTREHAN PLANTATION where guides in period costumes will bring to life the stories of generations who lived on and worked this land - both owners and slaves.They will share with you every detail of this mansion's history since 1787.
 Free time to walk around under a spectacular canopy of live oaks around the mansion and the slave quarters.

-A short ride upriver brings you to SAN FRANCISCO PLANTATION, a vibrant and colorful Steamboat Gothic style mansion surrounded by sugar cane fields.
+After crossing over the Mississippi River on a high suspended bridge, a short ride upriver brings you to St JOSEPH PLANTATION, a Creole style family-owned working sugar cane plantation since 1877!
 Your tour guide will lead you through the detailed lives of generations of Creole owners and their families, both their triumphs and their tragedies.
+After visiting the Manor home, explore original slave cabins, a blacksmith's shop and the schoolhouse.

 Before your guided mansion tour, you will be greeted at HOUMAS HOUSE; refreshing Mint juleps will be available for purchase.